Test ID: CBBRP Coxiella burnetii (Q fever), Molecular Detection, PCR, Blood

 Clinical Information

 Coxiella burnetii, the causative agent of Q fever, is a small obligate intracellular bacterium that is distributed ubiquitously in the environment.
-The agent is acquired through aerosol exposure and generally causes mild respiratory disease.
+Acquired through aerosol exposure, it generally causes mild respiratory disease.
 A small number of these acute cases will advance to a chronic condition, which typically manifests as endocarditis.
 If left untreated, cases of Q fever endocarditis are fatal.

 Current diagnostic methods of Q fever endocarditis include serologic studies and histopathologic examination of excised cardiac tissue.
 These current methods are subjective and nonspecific, limiting usefulness in patient diagnostics.

-Evaluation of infected tissue, blood, or serum using PCR has been shown to be an effective tool for diagnosing C burnetii infection.
+Evaluation of infected tissue, blood, or serum using polymerase chain reaction (PCR) has been shown to be an effective tool for diagnosing C burnetii infection.
 Mayo Clinic Laboratories has developed a real-time PCR test that permits rapid identification of C burnetii.
+The assay targets a unique sequence of the shikimate dehydrogenase gene (aroE) present in C burnetii.

 The assay targets a unique sequence of the shikimate dehydrogenase gene (aroE) present in C burnetii.